LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

    0x3A9
    0x11F018BE6

-Both numeric and hexadecimal integer literals produce the same ``integer`` type with the same set of member methods.
+Both numeric and hexadecimal integer literals produce the same :type:`integer` type with the same set of member methods.

 Decimal Literals